fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 In case Tendermint launched first, it would periodically try to connect the app until the app started.

-After successful launch the client can communicate with application via sending RPC calls to TM Core on local `46678` port.
+After successful launch the client can communicate with the application via sending RPC calls to TM Core on local `46678` port.

 ### Cluster
-There are scripts that automate deployment and running 4 Application nodes on local machine.
+There are scripts that automate deployment and running 4 Application nodes on the local machine.

 ```bash
 source node4-init.sh